rnjhnd/java-design-patterns-portfolio/09-observer-design-pattern/news-subscription-service-system/README.md

 ## 📋 Overview

-The News Subscription Observer allows you to create a dynamic news distribution system where a central news agency can publish breaking news and automatically notify all subscribed users.
+The News Subscription Service System allows you to create a dynamic news distribution system where a central news agency can publish breaking news and automatically notify all subscribed users.
 Instead of manually managing notification lists, the system uses the Observer pattern to maintain loose coupling between the news publisher and subscribers.

 ## 🏗️ Architecture